AntonUBC/kaggle_wnv_prediction/README.md

 In addition to these features, I used current and lagged weather conditions such as max and min temperature, [wet bulb](https://en.wikipedia.org/wiki/Wet-bulb_temperature), [dew point](https://en.wikipedia.org/wiki/Dew_point), and etc. The lags for each weather variable were chosen at 1, 3, 5, 8, and 12 days.
 I struggled trying to extract something useful from spraying data.
 Since it did not cover all training years (only 2011 and 2013), it was unclear how to implement it in the model.
-In the end, (as did many other kagglers) I ended up not using it at all.
+In the end, (as did many other competitors) I ended up not using it at all.

 ### Model Description